10 Steps to Protect Your Mental Health from Gaslighting

 1. Name What's Happening

 The first protective step is the most important: give it a name.
 Gaslighting.
-Not "we see things differently" or "they have a different perspective" — those framings leave room for the possibility that your perception is equally unreliable.
-Gaslighting is a specific pattern of behavior in which someone systematically undermines your reality.
+Not only "we see things differently" or "they have another perspective."
+Those framings leave room for the idea that your perception is equally unreliable.
+Gaslighting is a pattern in which someone systematically undermines your reality.

 Naming it doesn't mean diagnosing the other person.
 It means being honest with yourself about what you're experiencing.
 That clarity is the foundation for everything else.